hakwerk/labca/README.md

 ## Usage

-Once LabCA has been setup you should go through the admin pages and e.g. configure the email details for outgoing notifications.
-Now your instance is ready to provide HTTPS certificates for your internal applications.
+Once LabCA has been setup, your instance is ready to provide HTTPS certificates for your internal applications.

 ### Admin

 The admin section is only accessible to the user account created at the start of the setup.
 The [dashboard](https://user-images.githubusercontent.com/44847421/48658726-ebd4c400-ea46-11e8-8cb1-43584dbc3719.jpg) gives an overview of the current status of your LabCA instance.
-Via the menu you can navigate to the details of your ACME objects such as the certificates, to several system logfiles and to the various management tasks such as backup/restore, email settings and changing your password.
+Via the menu you can navigate to the details of your ACME objects such as the certificates, to several system logfiles and to the various management tasks such as backup/restore and changing your password.

 These screenshots give a preview of the admin section: